shivakumarsouta/MailMate/README.md

 4. Click **"Generate & Send Email"**

 Done.
 You’ll see the AI-generated reply, and the email will be sent automatically. ⚡

 ---

+### ⚠️NOTE

+As the replies are AI generated & may not be 100% correct, Please recheck before sending the replies.

+---